np-inprove/docs/reference/overview.md

 For example, a group can be created for a module, or a Special Interest Group.

-Similarly, users can join the group using an invite link.
+Similarly, users can join the group using an invite link, which will decide their role.

 Alternative method of registration such as emails may be introduced in the future.